fsprojects/Paket/docs/content/faq.md

 Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when [`paket install`](paket-install.html) is run.

+If your project is an application you should always commit the [`paket.lock` file](lock-file.html).

+If your project is a library then you probably want to commit it as well.
+There are rare cases where you always want to test you lib against the latest version of your dependencies, but we recommend to set up a second CI build instead.
+This new build should be run regularly (maybe once a day) and execute [`paket update`](paket-update.html) at the beginning.
+This will ensure that you get notified whenever a dependency update breaks your library.

 ## Does Paket allow groups like bundler does?

 No at the moment we don't see the need for something like [bundler's groups](http://bundler.io/v1.7/groups.html) in the .NET environment.
 Longer discussion can be found [here](https://github.com/fsprojects/Paket/issues/116).